rmoetwil/developer-linux/README.md

 (Or make any changes to the way the playbook has been setup ;-) )

 Run the following statement to execute the playbook: `ansible-playbook developer-linux-setup.yml --ask-pass --ask-become-pass`.

+Or to run it locally: `ansible-playbook -l localhost developer-linux-setup.yml --ask-become-pass`